shaunpersad/api-foundation/readme.md

 Those particular parameters are determined by which "grant type" you choose to use in your API.
 There are several grant types to choose from:

-Authorization Code: this is the standard OAuth 2.0 implementation.
+* **Authorization Code**: this is the standard OAuth 2.0 implementation.
 If you've ever used Facebook's Graph API OAuth 2.0 implementation, this is essentially that flow, where a user is directed to a login screen where they can log in to your system somehow and then authorize an app.
 Doing so returns an "authorization code" (which is not the same as an access token!).
 This authorization code can then be sent to your API's token endpoint to receive an access token.

-Password: simpler implementation, where the user's username and password are sent to the token endpoint directly to receive an access token.
+* **Password**: simpler implementation, where the user's username and password are sent to the token endpoint directly to receive an access token.
 This is the most convenient way to authenticate a user.

-Client Credentials:  the app's client id and secret are sent to the token endpoint to receive an access token.
+* **Client Credentials**:  the app's client id and secret are sent to the token endpoint to receive an access token.
 This access token does not map to a user, however.
 Im essence, this is the app itself using the API, with access only to the resources under the app's control (as opposed to those accessible to a user).

-Refresh Token:  A "refresh token" is sent back when a user is authenticated via the Authorization Code or Password grant types.
+* **Refresh Token**:  A "refresh token" is sent back when a user is authenticated via the Authorization Code or Password grant types.
 This token can then be sent back to the token endpoint for a fresh access token.

-Implicit: This is the same as the Authorization Code grant type, except instead of the authorization code being returned when a user logs in to your system, the access token is returned directly.
+* **Implicit**: This is the same as the Authorization Code grant type, except instead of the authorization code being returned when a user logs in to your system, the access token is returned directly.

-(Custom grant type) Facebook Access Token: You may create your own grant types.
+* **(Custom grant type) Facebook Access Token**: You may create your own grant types.
 One such custom grant type is the Facebook Access Token grant type, which allows you to send a Facebook access token to the token endpoint to receive an access token.
 In other words, it exchanges a Facebook access token (which identifies a FACEBOOK user) for one of your app's access tokens (which identifies one of YOUR users).
 So, if your app has a "login with Facebook" feature, the access token returned by Facebook at the end of their auth flow can then be used to create and/or identify a user in your system.